emcrisostomo/fswatch/README.md

 No other software packages or dependencies are required to configure and install `fswatch` but the aforementioned APIs used by the file system monitors.

-Compability Issues with fswatch v.
+Compatibility Issues with fswatch v.
 0.x
 --------------------------------------

 The previous major version of `fswatch` (v.
 0.x) allowed users to run a command